ericwooley/ericwooley.github.io/_posts/2015-7-10-React-in-Style.markdown

 {% endhighlight %}

   The magic part is that it is sent to the browser just like that, with your javascript file, so there is no need for a second request for css.
+You can even bundle it in with your regular minification process.

 _2) You decide when the styles are applied._